-Here at Chorlton Park, we recognise our local area as vibrant and unique, with much diversity of religion and belief.
+We recognise our local area as vibrant and unique, with much diversity of religion and belief.
 Our Religious Education curriculum aims to reflect this, helping children develop positive, respectful attitudes towards people from all religions and world views.
 A rich, question based approach to learning means we make space for children to explore their own beliefs and the beliefs of others.
 We ensure we teach RE through creative, fun activities such as dynamic storytelling, games, discussions, art and role play.
 We hope this will prepare children for active citizenship in a diverse and rapidly changing world.
-We use the Manchester Agreed Syllabus for Religious Education, which allows all pupils to explore their own beliefs, values and traditions, and those of others in engaging ways.

 Our aim for RE at Chorlton Park is to: